 - 1 c of Shiitake Mushrooms Quartered

 - 1 med onion quartered and sliced

 - 3 cloves garlic coarsely minced

-- 1 tsp toasted sesame seeds to garnish
+- 1 teaspoon toasted sesame seeds to garnish

-- 1 tsp finely chopped scallions to garnish
+- 1 teaspoon finely chopped scallions to garnish

 - In a medium size bowl, mix garlic, molasses or honey, white wine and tamari.